Lucky Numbers in China

 Numbers have always played a significant role in Chinese culture.
 People in China traditionally associate fortune with lucky numbers.
 Thus, there came a system of lucky numbers on their own way.
 It is undeniable that numbers differ from auspicious and ominous.
-So, Chinese take auspicious numbers into important consideration in daily life, such as in occasions when they buy residences, choose telephone numbers, select a date of a wedding ceremony, and pick an identification number for their vehicle.
+So, Chinese take lucky numbers combination into important consideration in daily life, such as in occasions when they buy residences, choose telephone numbers, select a date of a wedding ceremony, and pick an identification number for their vehicle.
 They believe lucky numbers can bring them good luck.

 In China, it is customary to regard even numbers as being more auspicious than odd ones.
 So, gifts are given in even numbers for the celebration of all occasions.
 No. 8 has long been regarded as the luckiest number in Chinese culture.
 With pronunciation of 'Ba' in Chinese, no. 8 sounds similar to the word 'Fa', which means to make a fortune.
 It contains meanings of prosperity, success and high social status too, so all business men favor it very much.
 Moreover, in some areas of China, people prefer to pay much more money for a telephone number with 8 in it.
 They also favor residences on the eighth floor of buildings.
 In 1990s, a vehicle identification number with 8 was once auctioned off for 5 million Hong Kong dollars.

 As the no. 2 usually suggests germination and harmony, decorations in China are invariably set out in pairs, such as a pair of red candles, a pair of pillows, and couplets hung on two sides of the door.

 No. 6, pronounced as 'Liu', conveys indirectly its homophony's meaning – Do everything smoothly.